ankitsejwal/Lyndor/README.md

-![**Web page at http://127.0.0.1:5000/**](./images/settings.png) Just edit your preferences and add your credentials here then simply hit Save button, settings.json file will be updated.
+![**Web page at http://127.0.0.1:5000/**](./images/settings.png) Just edit your preferences and add your credentials here then simply hit Save button and settings.json file will be updated.
-(settings.json file can be edited directly via text editor as well but editing json file for beginner maybe a bit challenging.)
+(settings.json file can be edited directly via text editor as well but editing json file for beginners maybe a bit challenging.)

 * Lynda course can be downloaded in two ways, either with username + password combination or with cookies.txt file
-* Add your username and password to settings.json easily through a web page
 * For organization login - use cookie method (learn more below)

 ```javascript